CTRNet/test_atim2/scripts/v2.7.0/ReadMe.txt

    TODO:

-   Check if a ReportsControllerCustom has been developped on your local installation and replace any code ['javascript:history.back()'] by [Router::url(null , true)]
+   Check if a ReportsControllerCustom has been developed on your local installation and replace any code ['javascript:history.back()'] by [Router::url(null , true)]

    ### 4 # UserAnnouncementsController